RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 The Kubernetes plugin in Backstage allows you to add details about your services, pods, deployments etc to the component dashboard pages within Backstage.
 The plugin supports multiple different mechanisms to connect Backstage to kubernetes.

 Roadie supports
-- AWS EKS,
+- AWS EKS
 - GCloud GKE
-- Self deployed kubernetes cluster using a service account
+- Self deployed kubernetes cluster

-All three of these can be used via a Broker service that runs in your infrastructure and means that you do not have to expose your cluster via an AWS cross account Role, Google OAUTH App token or Service Account Token.
+All three of these can use a Broker service that runs in your infrastructure and means that you do not have to expose your cluster via an AWS cross account Role, Google OAUTH App token or Service Account Token.

 ℹ️ NOTE: **The API url of the cluster must be available to the Roadie infrastructure services if you are not using the Broker.** You can choose to limit the availablity to our [IP networks](/docs/details/allowlisting-roadie-traffic/).
 See instructions on setup of the broker in the instructions for your deployment type.